Artemis III: Early Artemis III plans

-On May 2, 2025, the second Trump administration released its fiscal year 2026 budget proposal, which proposed canceling the SLS and Orion spacecraft after Artemis III due to the former's cost of $4 billion per launch.
+On May 2, 2025, the second Trump administration's fiscal year 2026 budget proposal called for ending the Space Launch System (SLS) and Orion programs after Artemis III, citing the SLS's estimated cost of $4 billion per launch.
+However, the One Big Beautiful Bill Act, signed into law by President Donald Trump on July 4, 2025, provided funding for continued development and operation of SLS and Orion beyond Artemis III.